 Throughout this period and up to the present (2010), the Center has often been the lone voice in our area of opposition to U.S. military actions in other countries: Grenada (1987), Panama (1990), the former Yugoslavia (the late 1990s), Afghanistan (2001), Iraq (2003) and now Afghanistan again.
 For a long period till his death in 2002, Center leader and lifetime pacifist Sam Tyson held an often solitary witness each week in front of the Federal Post Office with a sign saying, “War Is Not the Answer.”
 In keeping with his and the Center’s long tradition of anti-war protest, we have rallied, marched, and held vigils against the Iraq War, and now the recently escalated war in Afghanistan.

 It’s a painful irony that in 2000 the UN declared the first 10 years of the New Millennium the “Decade of Nonviolence.” yet since September 11, 2001, fear, insecurity, and violence have only increased.
 With Barack Obama’s election as President, hope for significant change soared, but the country’s funding of military budgets is at an all-time high while the U.S. wages two wars.
-As this history is being completed (April 2010), there’s some positive movement toward reducing nuclear arsenals in the U.S. and Russia, but the overall outlook is filled with challenges, and the expectations of a great transformation in our society have waned.
+2010 saw some positive movement toward reducing nuclear arsenals in the U.S. and Russia, but the overall outlook is filled with challenges, and the expectations of a great transformation in our society have waned.
 A mature awareness is dawning of what Marian Wright Edelman once said: “A lot of people are waiting for Martin Luther King or Mahatma Gandhi to come back — but they’re gone.
 We are it.
 It’s up to us.
 It’s up to you.”